benhylau/pi-pxe-server/README.md

 ## Make A Custom Debian Live Image

-1. Get a root shell:
+1. Get a root shell and run the commands:

     ```
     # apt-get install -y live-build